 This wonderful place is at the top of the terrace with lovely views to the east, shown in the next photo.
 You can see the Albergue Casa Luz and it's courtyard if you look closely, just to the right of center.

-To see more lovely photos of this town, click on Puebla de Sanabria (page coming soon!).
+To see more lovely photos of this town, click on Puebla de Sanabria.

 By far the most economical accommodation in this tourist town is the private Albergue Casa Luz.
 However, there are some reasonably priced hostales as well.

-There is the Hostal San Francisco, just steps off the small traffic circle, indicated above, as you enter into town.
-There is the Hostal La Trucha, across the street from the albergue.
+There is the Hostal San Francisco, just steps off the small traffic circle, indicated above, as you enter town.
 The Hotel La Casuca Sanabresa, mentioned above is also across from the albergue and is economical.

-The closer you get to the center of town, and the castle on the fortress hill, as you might expect, the pricier is the accommodation.
+The closer you get to the center of town, and the castle on the fortress hill, as you might expect, the pricier the accommodation is.
 You can always look at booking.com for the best deal, and to see other, more luxurious accommodations.
 There is even a Parador here.

 You can check my interactive map above to see where all these accommodations are located.
 There is even a reasonably priced hotel across the river to the north, but still very conveniently located to the attractions, called the Hotel Los Perales.